SuperOffice/javascript-for-superoffice/README.md

 As long as you import this package as RTL you should not have any problems.

-PS: This NPM package does not contain the class Context, so you can either copy-paste the logHelper.js into your own project or create the class yourself.
+PS: This NPM package does not contain the class Context, so you can either copy-paste the logHelper.ts into your own project or create the class yourself.

 ## Workflow

-How you want to work with Javascript for SuperOffice is up to you, but as per 01.11.2023 there is no proper intellisense inside the SuperOffice (Codemirror) editor, which means that you should make use of the npm-package @superoffice/webapi to get the types.
+How you want to work with Typescript for SuperOffice is up to you, but as per 01.11.2023 there is no proper intellisense inside the SuperOffice (Codemirror) editor, which means that you should make use of the npm-package @superoffice/webapi to get the types.

 Example workflow:

 1. Open a new folder/project in vscode
 2. Add npm-package with command 'npm i @superoffice/webapi'
-3. Create new file, with file-extension .js
+3. Create new file, with file-extension .ts
 4. Add import-statement at the top of the file: 'import * as RTL from '@superoffice/webapi';'
 5. Write your script
 6. Copy your script and paste it into SuperOffice, without the import-statement in point 4.